 How do you see the uranium supply gap evolving over the next decade?

-Supply sector stagnation since 2012 and weak uranium prices has created a major supply deficit going forward.
+Supply sector stagnation since 2012 and weak uranium prices have created a major supply deficit going forward.
 Current consumption is 180 million lb/y—growing to around 300 million lb/y by 2040—which means we need 130 million lb/y of new resources by the mid-2030s.
 With 50 million lb/y from current production lost to depleting mines, we must find 200 million lb/y in 15 years.
 Most greenfield projects are years away from production.

 I take a visionary look to understand where nuclear is going and the type of companies the space needs in the 2030s.
 We have two greenfield projects scheduled to go into production before the end of 2030 (in 2027 and 2029).
 With our projects, we are looking at a 35- to 40-year life of mine.
 The reason for that has always been to establish long-term customers, create a stable revenue runway, and provide a foundation for the people who will run Deep Yellow after I’m gone.
 This will allow them to grow production from 5–7 million lb/y to 15–20 million lb/y, which is where I believe Deep Yellow needs to be.